luciusmagn/lambdas-and-logos/book.typ

 is far more elegant, but it is vulnerable to potentially requiring a lot of nested calls, since we do not pick the middle element, but the first element as our starting pivot.

-It is perhaps slightly less readable than the previous solution, but we can change to use a middle pivot:
+It may be slightly less readable than the previous solution, but we can use a middle pivot:

 ```haskell
 quicksort :: [Int] -> [Int]